collocations.org

 Much controversy surrounds the new exam.

-The minister has resigned amid continuing controversy over his education proposals.
+He has resigned amid continuing controversy over his expense claims.

 There has been a lot of controversy over the use of these drugs.